 Step-by-Step Installation: Mounting Your 65-Inch TV Safely

 Ready to get your 65-inch TV up on the wall?
-Here’s a general guide to a safe and successful installation.
-Remember, always refer to your specific mount’s instructions, as details can vary.
+Here’s a general guide to a safe and successful installation. always refer to your specific mount’s instructions, as details can vary.

 Gather Your Tools: What You’ll Need